Ildaron/ironbci/README.md

 UAART4 for send data by HC-12
 2.1.DRDY output - becomes high when conversion starts and low when data is ready
 2.2  Two ways to read data:
-      - RDATA C1 - continuous read command;
+      - RDATA - continuous read command;
-      - Reading RDATA data that requires a command to load an input offset.
+      - SDATA - on request.
 2.3.
 The amount of input data - 24 bits * 8 = 192 bits + 24 status bits, a total of 216 bits

 #### 3. Configuration of control registers